Insuring Your First Car: The Complete Guide

 Choose a car in a low insurance group

-Forget those alloy wheels and customized extras, if you want to get on the road as cheaply as possible you need to buy a car which falls in the cheapest insurance group.
+Forget those alloy wheels and customised extras, if you want to get on the road as cheaply as possible, as a young driver looking for insurance you need to buy a car which falls in the cheapest insurance group.
 Repair costs are a big impact on the price of premiums.
 Parts and labour charges for top range cars are expensive.
 Choose a car with a smaller engine and you’ll have cheaper repair costs, plus you’re statistically less likely to have an accident, all of which means you’ll get cheaper insurance.

 Consider carefully the type of insurance that you need